logue/vue-codemirror6/README.md

     /**
      * Internationalization Config.
      * In this example, the display language to Japanese.
+     * Must be reactive when used in combination with vue-i18n.
      *
      * @see {@link https://codemirror.net/6/examples/translate/ | Example: Internationalization}
      */